If you were injured in a trucking accident, you need the immediate help of an experienced Michigan truck accident lawyer.

 How Much Does it Cost to Hire a Trucking Accident Attorney?

-It does not cost anything to hire our truck accident lawyers.
+It does not cost anything to hire a truck accident lawyer at the Buckfire Law Firm.
 We do not charge any fees to start your case and we only get paid when you receive your settlement check at the end of the case.
 This is called a contingency fee agreement.

 Under this arrangement, we also pay all of the case expenses and get a percentage of the settlement at the very end of the case when your check is received.